dcao/website/blog/2026-06-06--digital-ideas/index.md

 valorizing the academy as the only place to do committed intellectual work.
 Simultaneously, there's a distinction to be made between doing personal intellectual work and needing your intellectual work to fulfill your entire person.
-One thing that felt resonant about the community here was that while folks were committed to intellectual work, nobody was committed to the *academy*, and if anything, folks had a generally adversarial relationship to it (owing to their own experiences of marginalization and isolation in academic spaces).
-Regardless of the criticality of the work people do, it does make a difference if folks see themselves as in the university or of the university;
-whether they see themselves as a professionalized academic or whether they see themselves as an organizer or movement worker or creative.
-The university is of the fabric that weaves state violence and exploitation, and it's exciting to find a community of folks in academia, but whose home---whose otherwises---exist outside and beyond it.
+Part of what made Digital IDEAS feel so safe is that folks had an oppositional relationship to the university.
+I've found it easier to build trust with other folks who, despite being in the institution, still hold that sense this hatred and anger towards the institution that comes from a lived experience of marginalization.
+And regardless of the criticality of the work people do, it does make a difference if folks see themselves as in the university or of the university; whether they see themselves as a professionalized academic within academia, or whether they see themselves as an organizer or movement worker or creative outside it.
+The university is of the fabric that weaves state violence and exploitation, and it wants to create a slippage between institution, academic, and intellectual/researcher.
+It's exciting to find a community of thinkers whose practices disarticulate these, whose home---whose otherwises---exist outside and beyond it.

+# Forward

+The question I'm left with now is to how to hold on to this sense of freedom, lightness, and play in the other spaces I move in.
+I'm home from Ann Arbor and back in the Bay, and I want to hold on to this sense of unencumbered intellectual movement as long and as hard as I can.
+What does it mean to be open, playful, and vulnerable in spaces that have felt hostile to that in the past?
+This past week has given me a new faith in the capacity for community, imaginativity, and futurity in intellectual spaces.
+But as Zohran Mamdani reminds us, "Faith without works is dead" ^[the bible reminds us of this too, i guess. lol.].
+What does it look like to work that faith in my everyday academic life?